Singapore warns children are susceptible to new types of coronavirus as schools prepare to close | ExBulletin

 - As of Sunday, the government enforced its toughest restrictions on rallies and public activities since the blockade last year

-Sunday’s new cases were the highest number of local infections outside dormitories in a year.

-“The significant increase in the number of community cases today requires that we significantly reduce our movements and interactions in the coming days,” Mr Chan added.

-But the speed of the inoculation program in Singapore is being limited by the pace of arrival of the vaccine supply.
+But the speed of the inoculation program in Singapore is being limited by the pace of vaccine supply arrivals.
 Experts have studied whether to give a dose of the vaccine and extend the interval between shots, Mr Ong said.

 Over one-fifth of the country’s population has completed the two-dose vaccination regimen with Pfizerand Moderna.
 Authorities will invite people under the age of 45 to take shots from the second half of May.